Sognefjellsvegen: Route

-The road passes the villages of Galdesanden, Spiterstulen, and Elveseter, then the mountain Galdhøpiggen, lake Bøvertunvatnet, and then the Bøvertun rest area.
+The road passes the villages of Galdesanden, Spiterstulen, and Elvesæter, then the mountain Galdhøpiggen, lake Bøvertunvatnet, and then the Bøvertun rest area.
 The rest areas of Krossbu and Sognefjellshytta are located beside the road high up in the mountains.
-Upon entering Luster, the road passes the lakes Prestesteinsvatnet and Hervavatnet with the mountain Fannaråki, just south of the road.
-Descending into the valley, the road passes the hotel Turtagrø, the villages of Skjolden, Luster, Høyheimsvik, and Nes before finally reaching Gaupne which is along the Sognefjord.
+Upon entering Luster Municipality, the road passes the lakes Prestesteinsvatnet and Hervavatnet with the mountain Fannaråki, just south of the road.
+Descending into the valley, the road passes the hotel Turtagrø, the villages of Skjolden, Luster, Høyheimsvik, and Nes before finally reaching Gaupne which is along the Sognefjorden.